 (c) has an ongoing supervised occupational experience program which has been continuously under the supervision of the local agriculture instructor.

 Selection of the sectional and regional Stars will be selected in each region.
 The California Star finalist shall be based on the Regional Star Winners in each region.
-The California Stars will then be evaluated and decided on three criteria: FFA Record book Score, State FFA Star Application Score, and Interview Score.
+The California Stars will then be evaluated and decided using a process approved by the State FFA Advisor to include evaluation of the application and the interviews.
 In any given year a student may only apply and be considered for Star honors under one Star category.

 Rational in Support of Proposal B